 Kjell Jørgen Hole is the Director of the research lab Simula@UiB.
 He also holds a part-time position as a professor at the Department of Informatics, University of Bergen (UiB).

 While Kjell completed his Ph.D. in coding theory at UiB, he did most of his thesis work at the University of California, San Diego, where he worked at the Center for Magnetic Recording Research (CMRR).

-Kjell was also a postdoctoral researcher at IBM Almaden Research Center in Silicon Valley, where he conducted research on convolutional codes and artificial neural networks.
+Kjell was a postdoctoral researcher at IBM Almaden Research Center in Silicon Valley, where he researched convolutional codes and artificial neural networks.
 Later, he worked on trellis coded modulation at the Norwegian University of Science and Technology.
 During this period, Kjell mainly published his research in IEEE Transactions on Information Theory and IEEE Transactions on Communications.

-Kjell eventually switched fields from coding theory to cyber security because he wanted to pursue more applied research.
-His first research group in the field of security became “infamous” in Norway for a few years because it shattered local myths about information technology systems’ high degree of security and privacy.
-The group published articles in the IEEE magazines Security & Privacy and Computer.
+Kjell eventually switched fields from coding theory to cybersecurity because he wanted to pursue more applied research.
+His first research group in the area of security became “infamous” in Norway for a few years because it shattered local myths about information technology systems’ high degree of security and privacy.
+The group published articles in the IEEE Security & Privacy and IEEE Computer.

-Together with two of his PhD students, Kjell founded a security consultancy.
-Today, he is a board member of mCASH, a company operating a mobile payment solution in Norway.
+Together with two of his Ph.D. students, Kjell founded a security consultancy.
+Today, he is a board member of Auka, a company operating a mobile payment solution in Norway.